So, What is a Soapnut?

 We have found that we can use less soapnuts for more washes in newer machines.
 HE washing machines also use less water, and because soapnuts don't leave a residue that needs rinsing away like chemical detergents, a simple "30 Minute" or "Quick Wash" may do the trick - using half the water and electricity.
 We suggest experimenting with your particular machine, using less soapnuts each time your washing is perfectly clean until you find the amount right for you.

 So what about my old, rattly clunker washing machine?p>Soapnuts will work in any machine, and also for hand washing.
 Again the wash cycle can be reduced as an extra rinse cycle is not needed.
 Experiment with your machine and use fewer soapnuts, or use the same ones for more washes, as you deem necessary.

 Do I use hot or cold water?

 Whichever you use is up to you.
-The saponins are released quicker in hotter water, so for very dirty or large loads hot water can be used to release more soap from the nuts.
-Alternatively, using hot water for normal loads means you can use less soapnuts per wash, but you would use them for less washes.
+The saponins are released quicker in hotter water, so for very dirty or large loads, hot water can be used to release more soap from the nuts.
+Alternatively, using hot water for normal loads means you can use fewer soapnuts per wash, but you would use them for fewer washes.
 The soapnuts are ready for composting when they no longer feel squeaky clean and look pale on the inside.
-You can also save up your 'used' nuts and boil them in water on the stove to get every last bit of saponin out and use the liquid as a cleaner.
+You can also save up your 'used' nuts and boil them in the water on the stove to get every last bit of saponin out and use the liquid as a cleaner.